wendiiwong/portfolio/_posts/2020-02-20-How-cpp-compilers-works.md

 After preprocessor done it's job, the compiler will then take our C++ source code and compiles them into obj files.
 This obj file / object file is in binary, and contains computer understandable machine code.

-We can view these code in assembly file. compiler is able to produce an assembly listing file as output.
+We can view these code in assembly file.
+The compiler is able to produce an assembly listing file as output.

 From the assembly file, we can see that our add operation has been converted into assembly instructions. first instruction move num1 to registry eax, and second instruction add num2 with num1 and store it in eax.